hithmh/Meta-Koopman/README.md

 From the general python package sanity perspective, it is a good idea to use conda environments to make sure packages from different projects do not interfere with each other.

 To create a conda env with python3, one runs

 ```
 conda env create -f environment.yml
 conda activate meta-Koopman
 ```

+Mosek requires a license, which can be obtained at https://www.mosek.com/products/academic-licenses/.

 ## Run the code